 - CBT groups: Cognitive behavioral therapy groups can help clients challenge the unhelpful thinking patterns associated with their eating disorders.
 CBT groups also introduce alternative coping skills to help clients eliminate or avoid disordered habits.

 - DBT groups: Dialectical behavior therapy is rooted in mindfulness, emotional regulation, and distress tolerance, which represent crucial components of a healthy recovery.
-DBT groups will introduce these skills and encourage members to practice them regularly.
+DBT groups for eating disorders will introduce these skills and encourage members to practice them regularly.

 - Experiential therapy groups: Art, dance, equine, and yoga are popular experiential therapy groups.
 These settings allow clients to express themselves without direct communication.